 Join LCDRT for our MONTHLY team meeting

-We hold a team meeting usually on the 3rd Monday of every month.
-Check the calendar to confirm.
-The team meetings will be at 7:00pm at the Larimer County Emergency Services office located at 1303 N. Shields St. Fort Collins, CO 80524.
+We hold a team meeting every month.
+Check the calendar for dates.
+The team meetings will be at 6:00pm at the Larimer County Emergency Services office located at 1303 N. Shields St. Fort Collins, CO 80524.
 Please check our events page for more information on the meetings.

 What is the time commitment for a LCDRT member?

-We have scheduled meetings that take place on the 2nd Monday of each month and two training days on the weekend following the 2nd Monday meeting.
+We have scheduled meetings and two training days that take place each month.
+Check the calendar for dates.
 We require members to attend 70% of meetings and training’s each quarter of the year along with 50% of responding to calls each quarter.

 Do I need to be a diver to join the dive team?